Brazil: President Jair Bolsonaro forms his own new political party | DW | 22.11.2019

 Bolsonaro's relationship with PSL leaders has deteriorated in recent months as they fought for control over its substantial campaign funds.

 However, he hopes a majority of the PSL's 53 lawmakers and three senators will follow him to his new party.
-He also hopes to mobilize his social media following to formalize the new party, but under Brazilian electoral laws, the signatures have to be collected physically on paper.
+He also hopes to mobilize his social media following to formalize the new party.
+However, under Brazilian electoral laws, the signatures have to be collected physically on paper.

 Speaking to reporters, Bolsonaro said if the electoral court does not allow digital signatures, the APB will not compete in next year's campaign because there will not be enough time to gather the signatures and register the party.